-"CASS"

-the requirements relating to holding client assets and

-Handbook as amended or replaced from time to time; "CCP" has the meaning set out in the FCA Glossary; "COLL" the Collective Investment Schemes Sourcebook published by the FCA as part of their Handbook of rules made under the Act as amended or replaced from time to time; "Custodian" the person who provides custody services to the Scheme, being The Northern Trust Company and its successor or successors as custodian.
-The address for the Custodian is set out in Appendix 3; "Data Protection Laws" means all applicable laws relating to the processing, privacy and/or use of personal data including the following laws to the extent applicable in the circumstances: i. the UK GDPR; ii. the Data Protection Act 2018; iii. any laws which implement any such laws; and iv. any laws which replace, extend, re-enact, consolidate or amend any of the foregoing (whether or not before or after the date of this Prospectus); and v. all final and binding guidance, guidelines and codes of practice issued by any relevant supervisory authority relating to such Data Protection Laws (in each case whether or not legally binding); "Depositary Agreement" means the agreement between the Manager and the Trustee regarding the appointment of the Trustee; "Eligible Institution" one of certain eligible institutions as defined in the FCA Glossary; "EMIR" has the meaning set out in the FCA Glossary; "EUWA" means the European Union (Withdrawal) Act 2018; "FCA" the Financial Conduct Authority or any successor regulatory body.
-The address for the Financial Conduct Authority is set out in Appendix 3; "FCA Glossarv" the glossary giving the meanings of the defined expressions used in the FCA Handbook as amended from time to time;
+"CASS" the requirements relating to holding client assets and client money published by the FCA as part of their FCA Handbook as amended or replaced from time to time; "CCP" as defined in the FCA Glossary; the Collective Investment Schemes sourcebook published "COLL" by the FCA as part of the FCA Handbook of rules made under the Act as amended or replaced from time to time; "Custodian" the person who provides custody services to the Scheme, being The Northern Trust Company and its successor or successors as custodian; "Data Protection Laws" means all applicable laws relating to the processing, privacy and/or use of personal data including the following laws to the extent applicable in the circumstances: i. the UK GDPR; ii. the Data Protection Act 2018; iii. any laws which implement any such laws; and iv. any laws which replace, extend, re-enact, consolidate or amend any of the foregoing (whether or not before or after the date of this Prospectus); and v. all final and binding guidance, guidelines and codes of practice issued by any relevant supervisory authority relating to such Data Protection Laws;

+"Depositary Agreement"

+means the agreement between the Manager and the Trustee regarding the appointment of the Trustee as depositary;

+"Eligible Institution"

+one of certain eligible institutions as defined in the FCA Glossary;

+"EMIR"

+"EUWA"

+means the European Union (Withdrawal) Act 2018;

+"FCA"

+the Financial Conduct Authority or any successor regulatory body.
+The address for the Financial Conduct Authority is set out in Appendix 3;

+"FCA Glossarv"

+the glossary giving the meanings of the defined expressions used in the FCA Handbook as amended from time to time;